 It’s important to track engagement because it has a high correlation with retention.
 Engagement scoring is a metric that will pretty accurately predict if an account is going to churn or not.

-Tracking engagement and engagement level changes, and tying these to your marketing and support activities will improve your customer retention.
+Tracking engagement and engagement level changes, and tying these to your marketing and support activities will improve your customer satisfaction and retention.

 Engagement metrics examples: